AutumnWhj/ChatGPT-wechat-bot/README.md

 # ChatGPT wechat-bot

 ChatGPT webchart bot is a WeChat assistant based on NodeJS and webchaty.
 This tool is more convenient for you to  use ChatGPT, you just chat with it as a good friend or a housekeeper.

+## support
+1. can reply message when metioning your bot in room(group) https://github.com/AutumnWhj/ChatGPT-wechat-bot/issues/5

 ## How to use?

 1. Firstly, you should have an OpenAI account,  then follow the steps below to get your token.